pravega/pravega/documentation/src/docs/reader-group-design.md

  -  How to manage the above mapping when Readers are added to the Reader Group?
  -  How to manage the above mapping when Readers leave the Reader Group either by an explicit operation or the Reader becoming unavailable due to network outage or the Reader process failing?

-To address these challenges, we can use [State Synchronizer](state-synchronizer-design.md) to enable coordination among Readers.
+To address these challenges, we use [State Synchronizer](state-synchronizer-design.md) to enable coordination among Readers.

 ### Consistent Replicated State
 A consistent replicated state object representing the Reader Group metadata will be created in each Reader.
 This Reader Group metadata consists of: